Documentation

 Moderator Permission Level

-The Moderator flag is a role-based permission that grants full CRUD access (Create, Read, Update, Delete) plus the ability to manage entity and model configuration within the assigned scope.
+The Moderator flag is a role-based permission that grants full CRUD access (Create, Read, Update, Delete) plus the ability to manage entity and model configuration within the assigned scope — including access to the Manage Models admin page for those models and entities.

 What Moderator grants: